-b) Basis of Presentation (continued)
+b) Basis of Presentation (Continued)

 The fund financial statements are very similar to the traditional government fund statements as presented by governments prior to the issuance of Statement No. 34.
+Emphasis is now on the major funds in governmental categories.
 The daily accounts and operations of the District continue to be organized on the basis of a fund and accounts groups, each of which is considered a separate accounting entity.
 The operations of the fund is accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, equity, revenues and expenditures.
 Government resources are allocated to and accounted for in the fund based upon the purpose for which they are to be spent and the means by which spending activities are controlled.
 The following is the Governmental Fund of the District:

 General Fund - The General Fund is the general operating fund of the District.
 It is used to account for all financial resources except those that are required to be accounted for in another fund.
+The General Fund is always a major fund.